GetSerene/rails_application_templates/README.md

-git clone https://github.com/GetSerene/rails_application_templates.git # or if you've forked the rails_application_templates repo ... the url of your fork export RAILS_TEMPLATES_ROOT=~/Code/GetSerene/rails_application_templates ruby -v  # should return ruby 2.2.x gem list rails-api # should return 0.4.0 rails-api -v # should return Rails 4.2.x bundle -v # should return bundler 1.9.x rails-api new PROJECTNAME --skip-bundle --database=postgresql --skip-test-unit cd PROJECTNAME rvm use 2.2.1 bundle install
+git clone https://github.com/GetSerene/rails_application_templates.git # or if you've forked the rails_application_templates repo ... the url of your fork export RAILS_TEMPLATES_ROOT=~/Code/GetSerene/rails_application_templates ruby -v  # should return ruby 2.2.x rails -v # should return Rails 4.2.x ... although this recipe may work for rails 3.2.x as well (just be sure to use the strong_paramaters step) bundle -v # should return bundler 1.9.x rails new PROJECTNAME --api --skip-bundle --database=postgresql --skip-test-unit cd PROJECTNAME rvm use 2.2.1 bundle install